HumabHatterZed/WhistleWindInscryptionMods/FULL_CHANGELOG.md

 * 🔧 Tweaks
   * Assimilator, Queen Nest, Cursed, Regenerator, Reflector, Grinder abilities are now modular
   * Tweaked Bloodbath's special ability to better indicate to the player when it has activated whilst in hand
-  * Bifurcated Strike, Trifurcated Strike, and Double Strike now both stack with Sniper and Marksman abilities
   * Plague Doctor now changes its appearance based on the number of times it has healed cards (change persists even if you reset mid-battle)
   * Piercing ability now has different behaviour when possessed by Staff Apostle
   * Updated Nameless Fetus's sprites